bozsahin/thebench/README.md

 TO DEVELOP A GRAMMAR:

 Just use your favourite plain text editor and enter a grammar.
-Then follow help (h command) of thebench to process it.
+Then follow help (? command) of thebench to process it.

 I suggest you develop grammars NOT in <code>thebench</code> folder.
 The directory would get quite messy with log files etc.